berteh/musescore-chordsToNotes/README.md

 No styles, variations, bells or whistles: it's really plain, but does work.

+This plugin is likely to be ported into MuseScore core in the near future... no further plugin development for now.

 ## How-To

 - [Download](https://github.com/berteh/musescore-chordsToNotes/archive/master.zip) and [install the plugin](https://musescore.org/en/handbook/plugins-0#installation) to your MuseScore 2.0+ install.
 Only the [qml file]([https://github.com/berteh/musescore-chordsToNotes/raw/master/chordsToNotes.qml) is needed, but the examples (in [test/](https://github.com/berteh/musescore-chordsToNotes/tree/master/test)) are useful to try it out quickly.